Multiple measurements on an uncollapsed entangled two-photon state: Proposal of experiment involving two measurements on uncollapsed entangled photon-pair state

 From Eqs.~(\ref{e20}), (\ref{e21}), (\ref{e22}) and (\ref{e23}) follows, that the only independent parameters of the experiment are the velocity $v$ of the detector $D_2$, its position $x_0$ at time $t=0$ and time $T_1$ of detection of the photon by detector $D_1$.
 The space-time point $(T_2,X_2)$ of detection of detector $D_2$ is set by means of these parameters through Eqs.(\ref{e16}), (\ref{e17}), (\ref{e22}) and (\ref{e23}).
 The space-time point of emission of the photon pair $(T_P,X_P)$ is determined by the independent parameters as well in Eqs.~(\ref{e20}) and (\ref{e21}).

-Experiment similar to the proposed one has been performed by Zbinden~et.~al.~\cite{Zbinden2001experimental}, with regards to theoretical works of Suarez~\cite{Suarez1997does,Suarez1997relativistic}.
-But the authors did not perform measurements, where both signal and idler photons' polarizations (or frequencies) were resolved.
+Experiment similar to the proposed one has been performed by Zbinden~et~al.~\cite{Zbinden2001experimental}, with regards to theoretical works of Suarez~\cite{Suarez1997does,Suarez1997relativistic}.
+Particularly, the goal of the experiment was to verify Suarez's theoretical model of measurement called AD.
+It predicted results distinct from quantum mechanics.
+The experiment disproved the AD theory in favor of well established quantum mechanics.
+The authors did not perform measurements, where both signal and idler photons' polarizations (or frequencies) were resolved.
 Instead, they left properties of the measured idler photon as unresolved.
-Under these circumstances with regards to the developed theoretical framework, no findings related to violations of quantum correlations can be obtained.
+In Appendix~B, we have scatched an experiment proposed by Suarez~\cite{Suarez2000preferred}.
+In this experiment, two measurements on an uncollapsed \textit{single-photon state} $\vert \psi \rangle$ are performed.
+The analysis of this experiment can be made in the same way as the analysis of the experiment utilizing the photon-pair in Sec.III.